jintonic/jintonic.github.io/research/lab.md

 - <https://easyeda.com/>: Online PCB design and ordering platform, cheap and quick (about two weeks, even though it's from China)

 ### Machining
+- A CNC machine and a 3D printer are avaible in P122.
+Small things can be produced there
-- <https://www.3dhubs.com>: online machining, instant quote, standard tolerances: 0.125 mm (0.005"), if made in China, the shipping may be as long as 1 month
+- <https://www.hubs.com>: online machining, instant quote, standard tolerances: 0.125 mm (0.005"), if made in China, the shipping may be as long as 1 month
 - <https://get.xometry.com>: online machining, instant quote, standard tolerances: 0.125 mm (0.005"), if made in China, the shipping may be as long as 1 month
 - <https://www.protolabs.com>: online machining, quote available in a few minutes, same standard tolerances, part size is rather limited (less than 12"), usually more expensive than the two above